HL7/fhir-us-ph-library/input/pagecontent/StructureDefinition-us-ph-valueset-intro.md

 	* required slice for priority (emergent, routine)
 	* optional slice for the clinical condition that is the focus of the codes in the value set

-Published value sets should conform to the [CRMIPublishedValueSet]({{site.data.fhir.ver.hl7fhiruvcrmi}}/StructureDefinition-crmi-publishablevalueset.html) profile.
+Published value sets should conform to the [CRMI Publishable ValueSet]({{site.data.fhir.ver.hl7fhiruvcrmi}}/StructureDefinition-crmi-publishablevalueset.html) profile.